-The maps and other guide books are constant companions that give you extra information about the places you are in, the people and the culture or any symptoms of altitude sickness that you might be having.
-They mention the details about the sights and sites and make sure you do not miss out the highlights of any place.
+The maps and other guide books are constant companions that give you extra information about the places you are in, the people and the culture, or any symptoms of altitude sickness that you might be having.
+They mention the details about the sights and sites and make sure you do not miss out on the highlights of any place.
 You will have a proper idea about where you are going and what is to come.
 The books can keep you company during rest days and keep your spirits up.
 If you are a novice trekker, the books can be your guides into the mystic and majestic mountainside.

 13. Bring your Own Personal Items

 While most of the essentials can be bought in Kathmandu or Namche, it is better to carry your own personal belongings.
 Things like hand sanitizers, band aids, toiletries, hand towels, sanitary pads, batteries, cameras, etc might not be of your preference while buying them in Nepal.
 It makes your travel even easier to know that you have everything that you need.